xcodeuser/SwiftLib/README.md

 # SwiftLib
-Sample on creating your first Swift library
+An example on creating your first Swift library

 Purpose: